Our skin plays a huge role in the overall health of our body.

 Drinking plenty of water is good for your overall health and is also essential for healthy-looking skin.
 It helps keep your skin hydrated and also plays an integral role in keeping your body cool when temperatures rise.

 Constantly try to replace the water you’re losing to quench your thirst.
 And always travel around with a bottle of water handy, especially during summer.

 Not a fan of water?

 Then why not try some of the fruits and vegetables that have high water content?
+We have lots of yummy recipes to spice up your water here!
 These include apples, oranges, watermelons, cantaloupes, kiwis, carrots, cucumbers, tomatoes, and celery.
 These also help boost your vitamin C intake which helps improve the elasticity and collagen in your skin, knocking years off you.

 5. Treat Your Skin with the Gentleness It Deserves

 Even with the right level of moisturization, a number of things can still take their toll on your skin, including shaving and daily cleansing.
 So try to: